Angelina Jolie: Early work (1991–1997)

 After starring in the modern-day Romeo and Juliet adaptation Love Is All There Is (1996), Jolie appeared in the road movie Mojave Moon (1996).
 In Foxfire (1996) she played Legs, a drifter who unites four teenage girls against a teacher who has sexually harassed them.
 Jack Mathews of the Los Angeles Times wrote of her performance, "It took a lot of hogwash to develop this character, but Jolie, Jon Voight's knockout daughter, has the presence to overcome the stereotype.
 Though the story is narrated by Maddy, Legs is the subject and the catalyst."

 In 1997, Jolie starred with David Duchovny in the thriller Playing God, set in the Los Angeles underworld.
 The film was not well received by critics; Chicago Sun-Times critic Roger Ebert wrote that Jolie "finds a certain warmth in a kind of role that is usually hard and aggressive; she seems too nice to be [a mobster's] girlfriend, and maybe she is."
 Her next work, as a frontierswoman in the CBS miniseries True Women (1997), was even less successful; writing for The Philadelphia Inquirer, Robert Strauss dismissed her as "horrid, a fourth-rate Scarlett O'Hara" who relies on "gnashed teeth and overly pouted lips."
-Jolie also starred in the music video for the Rolling Stones's "Anybody Seen My Baby?" as a stripper who leaves mid-performance to wander New York City.
+Jolie also starred in the music video for the Rolling Stones song "Anybody Seen My Baby?" as a stripper who leaves mid-performance to wander New York City.